kjurekSMU/6306_JKT_Case_Study_1/README.txt

 Class: MSDS-6306
 Unit: Case Study #1
-Purpose: The '6306_JKT_Case_Study_1' directory contains all the directories and files required for the 'Case Study #1' assignment.
+Purpose: The '6306_JKT_Case_Study_1' directory contains all the directories and files required for the 'Case Study #1' assignment found in the 'Case Study 01.pdf' file.
 Contact: For any questions please log an Issue

 6306_JKT_Case_Study_1 Directories and Files: